Oluwasayomi/library-app/README.md

 A library app filled with books you can search up.
-This app is made with React.js, Vite, and Tailwind CSS, as well as API implementation.
+This app is made with React.js, Vite, and  CSS, Firebase database as the backend storage, and API implementation.

 # React + Vite